 This triggered a deeply embedded memory.
 I recalled that in the early 1960s my family took a trip to visit Seattle and take in the World’s Fair.
 That would make it 1962 and I was 12.
 One day we got on a ferry boat bound for one of the San Juan Islands to visit Duke.
 I remember his lovely wife was Asian and they had a son about the same age as my brother who was born in 1947.

-I dove back into the other books of photos my mother—bless her heart—put together years ago and found this one of Duke and his son meeting my family on a dock at Whidbey Island near Seattle in 1962.
-My dad took the picture.
+I dove back into the other books of photos my mother—bless her heart—put together years ago and found these two of that visit with Duke and his family on Whidbey Island.
+My dad took the photos.

-Bob’s mother, Clarita, taught English and Spanish at Langley High School.
+Bob’s and Jim’s mother, Clarita, taught English and Spanish at Langley High School.

 Kermit W. Ellison passed away on March 31, 1977 in the town of Langley on Whidbey Island.
 He was 59 years old.
 His wife, Clarita, passed away ten years later.